UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 #### Most Recent Version: 1.0

-#### Categories: Bugfixes, General QoL, UI Changes, Quest Tweaks, Loot Pool Tweaks.
+#### Categories: Bugfixes, General QoL, UI Changes, Quests Tweaks, Loot Pool Tweaks.

 #### License: https://creativecommons.org/licenses/by-sa/4.0/.

-This is a collection of mods containing bug fixes and quality of life changes.
+This is a collection of mods containing bug fixes and quality of life improvements.
+This mod was created based on an Unofficial Patch and the Balands.
+It also includes many mods from all over the community.

-It includes a lot of mods from around the community and it is meant to be a similar experience to a Gearbox patch, except this time, it is from people around the community.

-#### CREDITS to Aaron0000, shadowevil, Apocalyptech, CZ47, Lonemastereno, EpicNNG, SSpyR, dex_manly, Elektrohund, ZetaDaemon, Novenic, Grimm.
+#### CREDITS: Aaron0000, shadowevil, Apocalyptech, CZ47, Lonemastereno, EpicNNG, SSpyR, dex_manly, Elektrohund, ZetaDaemon, Novenic, Grimm.

-## Mod Description:
+## Changelog:

 #### QoL Changes:
 - Faster NPCs.